learn-co-curriculum/hs-foundations-environment-setup/README.md

 # Configuring Our Prompt
 # ======================

-  # if you install git via homebrew, or install the bash autocompletion via homebrew, you get __git_ps1 which you can use in the PS1
-  # to display the git branch.  it's supposedly a bit faster and cleaner than manually parsing through sed. i dont' know if you care
-  # enough to change it

   # This function is called in your prompt to output your active git branch.
   function parse_git_branch {
     git branch --no-color 2> /dev/null | sed -e '/^[^*]/d' -e 's/* \(.*\)/ (\1)/'